The Mahler measure of exact polynomials in three variables: Goncharov's polylogarithmic complexes

 \section{Goncharov's polylogarithmic complexes}

-In 1990s, Goncharov introduced polylogarithmic complexes and regulator maps at level of these complexes.
+In 1990s, Goncharov introduced polylogarithmic complexes and regulator maps from the cohomology of these complexes to Deligne cohomology.
 They have connections with motivic cohomology and the Beilinson regulator map (cf. \cite{Gon95, Gon96, Gon98}).
 In this section, we recall briefly these constructions of Goncharov, which will be used in Section \ref{motivic} to construct elements in motivic cohomology.